 June 7, 1906 – The Monroe Journal reported that Circuit Clerk John M. Coxwell and Dr. A.B.
 Coxwell were called to Mobile during the previous week on business.

 June 7, 1909 - Hon.
 Nicholas Stallworth, age 64, died at 2 a.m. at his home on Evergreen’s Main Street, after a long illness.
-A long-time judicial circuit solicitor, he was also a former state senator, prominent Mason, Knight of Pythias and active member of St. Mary’s Episcopal Church.
+A prominent Freemason, he was a long-time judicial circuit solicitor, a former state senator, a Knight of Pythias and an active member of St. Mary’s Episcopal Church.
 He joined the Conecuh Guards at age 15 and was youngest member of the Fourth Ala.
 Reg.
 He was wounded at Battle of Cold Harbor, was discharged, and later became Adjutant of the 23rd Ala.
 After the war, he became a lawyer and farmer.
 Born on Aug.
 9, 1845, he was buried in Evergreen Cemetery.

-June 7, 1911 – The Evergreen Courant reported that during the month of May, postmaster Dean reported that 127,450 piece of mail of various classes passed through the Evergreen Post Office.
+June 7, 1911 – The Evergreen Courant reported that during the month of May, postmaster Dean reported that 127,450 pieces of mail of various classes passed through the Evergreen Post Office.

 June 7, 1913 - Hudson Stuck, an Alaskan missionary, led the first successful ascent of Mt.
 McKinley, the highest point on the American continent at 20,320 feet.

 June 7, 1916 - A number of Evergreen citizens attended the Brewton-Auburn baseball game at Brewton, Ala.

 June 7, 1916 - Hon.
 J.W.
 McDuffie, solicitor of the first judicial circuit, was in Evergreen on this day.